Close the left navigation

 Success through Partnerships

 Partnerships are integral to the success of the ECWTP.
-Program awardees have developed partnerships with government agencies, community and faith-based organizations, academia, labor unions, and employers to help support ECWTP recruitment, training, and employment opportunities.
+Program award recipients have developed partnerships with government agencies, community and faith-based organizations, academia, labor unions, and employers to help support ECWTP recruitment, training, and employment opportunities.

 ECWTP Produces Positive Results

-A new video from ECWTP awardee Sustainable Workplace Alliance, features stories from graduates in their Career Launch Program.
+A video from ECWTP award recipient Sustainable Workplace Alliance, features stories from graduates in their Career Launch Program.
 In this video, graduates share how the program has impacted their careers.

 The following organizations are funded through May 2025.
 In support of Justice40, NIEHS WTP expanded funding for the ECWTP on June 1, 2022, for a total of $4,258,886 for FY22 to add new pilot sites and to train more students.
 The additional funding of $713,766 was awarded to five of the funded organizations.